Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials: Applications

-\textsl{Soil-based composites.} In this example, we show how one can deliberately manipulate the mechanical properties of soil-based composites by combining two distinct mechanical functions and tuning processing conditions.
-Bio-derived soil composites exemplify this approach; the goal is to produce materials with properties suited to thin, efficient, and sustainable shell structures (for architectural design, shelter, etc).
-In this soil composite, two mechanical functions appear sequentially.
-First, we begin with sand, whose dominant mechanical function is frictional.
-By introducing micron-scale and reinforcing fibers together with bio-derived binders, we can modulate the frictional response, improving processability and enabling applications such as 3D printing and extrusion processes \cite{Chawla2025_RAMUS}.
-Second, an attractive mechanical function emerges during drying after printing, as capillary bridges and binder curing develop inter-particle cohesion.
-The material, now a printed laminate, evolves into a bilayer architecture of sand, fibers, and bio-binders capable of carrying combined compression–tension loads.
-To minimize construction waste and enable rapid deployment, we can employ an inflatable formwork that follows "shellular" geometries.
-The resulting performance is intrinsically multiscale: capillary bridges at the microscale enhance cohesion \cite{monfared2020effect}; fiber-organized load paths at the mesoscale suppress crack propagation and toughen the matrix \cite{Gao2003materials}; and shellular mechanics at the macroscale distribute stresses efficiently across the structure—collectively transforming nominally granular matter into an adaptive structural material with tunable brittle–ductile failure modes \cite{Chawla2025_RAMUS}.
-This is an exciting development in terms of developing earth-based sustainable materials with robust mechanical properties.
+\textsl{Soil-based composites.} The mechanical properties of bio-derived soil composites can be manipulated by combining distinct mechanical functions and tuning processing conditions.
+First, mixing frictional sand with reinforcing fibers and bio-binders modulates the frictional response, enabling 3D printing and extrusion.
+Second, post-printing drying activates an attractive mechanical function as capillary bridges and binder curing develop inter-particle cohesion.
+The resulting composite performance is intrinsically multiscale: microscale capillary bridges enhance cohesion, mesoscale fiber networks suppress crack propagation, and macroscale ``shellular" geometries distribute stresses efficiently \cite{Gao2003materials,Chawla2025_RAMUS,monfared2020effect,hejazi2012simple}.
+Collectively, this transforms granular matter into an adaptive structural material with tunable failure modes.\\